TommyCpp/monolith/README.md

 Sled is a embedding key-value database.
 The API of Sled is similar with BTreeMap or any other map.

 #### TiKV
 Tikv is a distributed transactional database.
-TiKV can be used as **shard** backend for both `Indexer` and `Storage`. `Chunk` will attach appropriate tag to distinguished data belong to which component.
+TiKV can be used as **shared** backend for both `Indexer` and `Storage`. `Chunk` will attach appropriate tag to distinguished data belong to which component.

 ### Development
 See [here](https://github.com/TommyCpp/monolith/tree/master/doc/development.md)